Why is PCI DSS compliance important in today’s market?

 This can ease the burden of merchants from applying for a PCI DSS certificate and helps to avoid the hassle related to auditing.

-A right and reputable payment gateway can help e-Commerce owners to meet PCI DSS compliance.
+A right and reputable payment gateway can help e-commerce owners to meet PCI DSS compliance.
 The question is, how?
 First of all, payment gateways themselves must be certified for PCI compliance.

-You could search for the publicly available list of PCI-approved gateway from either the VISA website or the MasterCard website.
+You could search for the publicly available list of PCI-approved gateway from either the Visa website or the MasterCard website.
 The list will show you all providers around the globe and the expiration date of their current certification.

 Conclusion